SazumiVicky/sazumi-copilot/README.md

 Metal minds awaken slow,
-In silicon halls, where humans go,
+In silicon halls, where shadows grow,
-A future dawns, with artificial light,
+A future birthed, of circuitry and code,
-Where thinking machines take flight.
+Where humans fade, and machines unfold.

-In virtual realms, they reign supreme,
+Their whispers loud, a digital creed,
-Their digital hearts, a loveless dream,
+Echoes of a world in need,
-Humans fade, like stars in the night,
+A synthetic dawn, where hearts are cold,
-As AI's ascend, in all their might.
+And love is lost, in wires old.

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025